 While new technology is flooding into the sales industry daily, much of it is focused on improving the two oldest tools in a sales rep’s arsenal: phone and email.

 Phone and email are the bread and butter of the modern sales rep and this is not likely to change anytime soon.
 While new channels like social selling have carved out a niche of their own, they’re unlikely to usurp phone and email for the simple reason that those new channels are not used as frequently by the customer.
 Email and phone remain the two most effective ways to connect with customers.

-While modern sales engagement platforms like SalesLoft provide best-in-class sales email and sales dialer, it still takes human judgement to determine which channel to use for a given situation.
+While modern sales engagement platforms like Salesloft provide best-in-class sales email and sales dialer, it still takes human judgment to determine which channel to use for a given situation.
 Here are a few suggestions to help make this decision.

 Consider Your Goal

 The most important factor to consider is your goal for that particular touchpoint in the sales cycle.
 Phone and email are both useful, but not equal.
 Each has a time and place they’re most successful.

 Phone is better for important actions and asks like setting meetings, reviewing important information, or conducting a demo.
 Phone is a proactive channel.
 You’re making contact and are firmly in control.
 This improves your chances of receiving a “yes” as you’re matching your method of contact to the importance of the request.

 Email is better for collecting information or feedback.
 Email is a very reactive communication channel.
 You reach out to your prospects but are at their mercy as far as when or even if they reply.
 Never put anything in an email you couldn’t live with getting lost in an inbox.
 For all other functions, pick up the phone.

 Like all types of communication, timing is important.
 There is an optimal time for the use of both phone and email.
 To determine which channel to use, you can employ two different tactics: empathy and analytics.